chieunhatnang/VM-QuickConfig/README.md

 ---
 ## Feature
 ### Network config:
-- Static IP/DHCP
+- Static IP/DHCP for IPv4/IPv6
-- IP/Netmask/Gateway/DNS
+- IP/Netmask/Gateway/DNS for IPv4/IPv6
 ### Security tool
 - You can change the default Windows Administrator account to a different account to make it more secure.
+- You can open TCP incoming port on firewall.
 - You can change the RDP port to other port other than 3389.
 - You can change the Windows password without knowing the old password. *_Note_*: The new password must be at least 8 characters and contains both UPPERCASE, lowercase and number.
 ### Disk extender tool